 conditionBoolean expression

-Arrow separator (single-line only)
+Arrow separator (single-line inline form)

-§EIElse-if (optional, can repeat)
+§EIElse-if (optional, can repeat) at same column as §IF

-§ELElse (optional, at most one)
+§ELElse (optional, at most one) at same column as §IF

 Conditional Examples